macgari/common-definition/README.md

 ### Overview
-This pipeline gathers and combines health/medical concepts and terminologies from multiple sources.
+This pipeline gathers medical concepts, vocabularies, and terminologies from multiple sources.
 One of the main sources is NIH where concepts come from UMLS and NCI.
 NIH provides data in ths form of binary (files.nlm) files.
 Then NIH provides a system called Metamorphysis which extracts and subsets data into a psv files (files.rrf).